Google Tag Gateway and Consent Management with UniConsent

 1. Sets consent defaults before any tag fires.
 The UniConsent consent initialization snippet runs synchronously in the page <head>, setting all consent types to denied by default before Google tags execute, regardless of whether they load from Google's servers or through GTG.

 2. Compatible with manual GTG.
-When you control script import order (manual GTG), placing the UniConsent snippet before the GTG script path ensures consent defaults are always set first.
+When you control script load order (manual GTG), placing the UniConsent snippet before the GTG script path ensures consent defaults are always set first.

 3. Enables conversion modeling.
 When consent is denied, Google tags still send cookieless pings that feed conversion modeling, recovering a significant portion of conversion data.